Understanding Ritual: What It Truly Means

 Not always.

-Sure, many religious traditions include rituals like prayers, blessings and offerings.
-But religion is not necessary to partake in ritual and they don’t need to be tied to a specific god, doctrine, or denomination to hold meaning for you.
+Sure, many religious traditions include rituals like prayers, blessings, and offerings.
+But religion is not necessary to partake in ritual.
+They don’t need to be tied to a specific god, doctrine, or denomination to hold meaning for you.

 Much like yoga, which can be practiced with or without involvement of a higher power, ritual is what you make of it, and allows you to redefine what is sacred on your own terms.

-A routine is made up of habitual actions that move you from one point to another without much thought, ie: getting out of bed, putting on slippers, brushing your teeth, making coffee.
+A routine is made up of habitual actions that move you from one point to another without much thought.
+For example, getting out of bed, putting on slippers, brushing your teeth, and making coffee.

-The things that sets ritual apart from routines is that they carry intention, presence and meaning.
-Actions taken on autopilot, without conscious awareness are not rituals.
+What sets ritual apart from routines is that rituals carry intention, presence, and meaning.
+Actions taken on autopilot, without conscious awareness, are not rituals.

 A spell is like a focused arrow.
 It’s a specific action taken to bring about a specific change, often involving a set of correspondences or energetic tools.
-A ritual, is a broader then that, and acts as a container.
+A ritual is broader than that and acts as a container.
 It may include a spell, or it might just be a way to honor a moment, connect to yourself, or anchor intention.

 It may help to think of it like this:

-To be honest, I think of a spell and ritual pretty interchangeably in my own practice and I mostly use the word ritual to describe both.
-There’s a lot of overlap, and I don't believe in getting hung up on what’s “right.” or "wrong".
+To be honest, I think of a spell and ritual pretty interchangeably in my own practice.
+I mostly use the word ritual to describe both.
+There’s a lot of overlap, and I don't believe in getting hung up on what’s “right” or "wrong."
 But I do think there’s value in exploring the difference in vocabulary just to get more clear on your intention and which process you're looking for.

 Why Rituals Matter